01242 32 31 31

 How to avoid energy price hikes.

 The increase in energy prices has led the UK government to establish an energy price cap before winter 2018.
 These new laws will allow Ofgem to put in place this new price cap.
 This cap should save customers up to £100 per year on their energy bills but we recommend carrying out an energy comparison to maximise savings.

 If you’re on a standard rate tariff, you may see an increase in your energy bills.
 One way to prevent your energy price from increasing is to switch to a fixed rate tariff.
 This will mean that your gas and electricity price will be fixed for the duration of the contract.
-You may have the option to switch to a fixed price tariff that could be cheaper during your contract, some suppliers may charge you an administration fee for doing so.
+You may have the option to switch to a fixed price energy tariff that could be cheaper during your contract, some energy suppliers may charge you an administration fee for doing so.
 It’s a good idea to check the terms and conditions of your contract.